|Frequently Asked Questions|

 Whilst there is no closed season for coarse-fishing, the game fishing season runs from 1st March to 31st October.

-Full details can be found on the DCAL web site
+Full details can be found on the Department for Infrastructure (DfL) web site.

 How do I volunteer?

 Towpath use - See also the Towpath Code